 - Week 2: Wiggle Worm (if you want to buy on here is this one on Etsy, but I just took popsicle sticks and wrote a subject on each one then made 2 with worms on them)

-- Week 3: Ouch! (posted in the Tutor FB group so this link won’t work after this year)
+- Week 3: Ouch! (posted in the Tutor FB group so this link will only work if you’re in that group)

 - Week 4: Pom Pom Bomb